PhenomDevel/BlizzHUDTweaks/README.md

 - Also, make sure you haven't set the `Bar Visible` option in the Blizzard Edit Mode to something else than `Always visible`
   - If set to `Out of Combat` you might be missing the frame or can't mouseover it since the blizzard option overwrites everything else
 ## Frame fading out when fade delay is set
-- Useually this only happens when you mouseover a frame.
-Mouseover overwrites the fade animation which has a set delay and will not maintain the delay after you leave the frame.
+- Usually this only happens when you mouseover a frame.
+Mouseover overwrites the fade animation, which has a set delay and will not maintain the delay after you leave the frame.

 # Credits
 The initial impressions came from [Conceal](https://www.curseforge.com/wow/addons/conceal).
 However, I disliked the design approach and wanted to add missing features.
 Therefore, I wrote my personal add-on which extends the feature set.